Terms of business

 - STORAGE OF PAPERS AND DOCUMENTS

-8.1 After completing the work, we are entitled to keep all your papers and documents while there is money owing to us for our charges and expenses.
-We will keep our file of papers, except for any of your papers which you ask to be returned to you, for a minimum of six years.
-Thereafter, and unless you notify us to the contrary in writing, you are deemed to have authorised us to destroy the file six years after the date of the final bill we send you for this matter.
+8.1 After completing the work, we are entitled to keep all your papers and electronic copies of documents while there is money owing to us for our charges and expenses.
+We will keep an electronic copy of your file for a minimum of six years.
+Thereafter, and unless you notify us to the contrary in writing, you are deemed to have authorised us to delete the file six years after the date of the final bill sent to you.
 We will not destroy documents you ask us to deposit in safe custody.

-8.2 If we retrieve papers or documents from storage in relation to former, continuing or new instructions to act in connection with your affairs, we may make a charge for such retrieval.
+8.2 If we retrieve physical papers or documents from storage in relation to former, continuing or new instructions to act in connection with your affairs, we may make a charge for such retrieval.
 We may also make a charge based on time spent producing stored papers or documents to you or another at your request.
 We may also charge for reading correspondence or for other work necessary to comply with the instructions given by you or on your behalf.

 - CONFIDENTIALITY + QUALITY OF SERVICE

 We will keep confidential all information which we acquire about you and your affairs, and we will not act for other clients without your consent if to do so would conflict with your interests.
 However, to enable us to maintain the quality of our service to clients, periodic checks are undertaken by outside assessors including Lexcel and The Legal Aid Agency.
 Your file may therefore be the subject of inspection for this purpose.
 Your consent for such to take place will be assumed unless you notify us in writing when returning the copy of these terms of business to us that you object.
 The inspections are conducted in confidence and are intended to audit the quality of the firm’s procedures and file management rather than the content of the file.